Last Updated on 23/12/2020

 It’s okay to not be perfect in your pronunciations or if you err on the side of basic rather than fluent.
 Making an effort, no matter how small, is what counts.

 It’s easy to only choose countries that share your native tongue.
 Being a native English speaker is both a blessing and a curse.
-I’ve found that there’s almost an expectation that you will be able to speak English wherever you go as it’s so widely spoken, at least as a second language.
-I find such a concept to be so lazy.
+I’ve found that there’s almost an expectation that you will be able to speak English wherever you go as it’s widely spoken all over the world.
+I think this concept is so lazy.
 We don’t tend to value other languages as highly as we should.